• Skip to primary navigation

 A 5 part image showing the frosting being made.

 Once the frosting has come together, add cocoa powder.
-Beating to combine.
+Use your electric mixer, beating on low speed to combine.

 Add a copious amount of black gel food coloring, mix until fully combined.